Also by Pauline Connolly:

 Gestalt exercises and experiments, help to make internal conflicts actual

-experiences/processes, i.e. ‘they bring struggles to life’(Corey,
+experiences/processes, i.e. ‘they bring struggles to life’(Corey, 2001), and

-guided fantasy, dream work – ‘the royal road to integration’, exaggeration,
+fantasy, dream work – ‘the royal road to integration’, exaggeration,

 responsibility giving, reversals, ‘may I feed you a sentence?’ etc, encourage